-Parameters Description Multicast IP To link outlet groups on multiple Rack PDUs, you must define the same Multicast IP address on each of the Rack PDUs.
-NOTE: A maximum of four devices can be configured with the same Member name and Multicast IP address.
+Parameters Description Multicast IP To link outlet groups on multiple Switched Rack PDUs. you must define the same Multicast IP address on each of the Rack PDUs.
 Authentication Phrase A phrase of 15 to 32 ASCII characters that verifies that the device is communicating with other devices, that the message has not been changed during transmission, and that the message was communicated in a timely manner.
 The authentication phrase indicates that it was not delayed and that it was not copied and sent again later at an inappropriate time.
 Encryption Phrase A phrase of 15 to 32 ASCII characters that ensures the privacy of the data (by means of encryption).
 Outlet Group Port The port number on which the device will communicate with other devices.
-This must be the same on all PDUs in a group.
+This must be the same on all Rack PDUs in a group.